elixirgardens1/listings_new/README.md

 ];
 ```

-The 'type' field values are used to display the correct link titles - appear as a pop-up on mouseover.
+The 'type' field values are used to display the correct link titles - appear as a pop up on mouseover.
 It uses the `$link_type` array - 'incs/lookups.php'.
-If 'type1' value equals 1, then a `Like 4 Like` pop-up will appear on mouseover (see previous ***competition.png*** - start of "_Competition Columns_" section).
+If 'type1' value equals 1, then a `Like 4 Like` pop up will appear on mouseover (see previous ***competition.png*** - start of "_Competition Columns_" section).

 ```
 $link_type = [